WebMD: Better Information. Better Health.

 • Use a long-handled sponge or scrubbing brush.

-• Use soap-on-a-rope, bath mitts, or sponges with soap inside, or a soft soap applicator instead of bar soap.
+• Use soap-on-a-rope, bath mitts, or sponges with soap inside instead of bar soap.

-• Use lukewarm water; very hot water can cause fatigue and aggravate your symptoms.
+• Use lukewarm water.
+Very hot water can make you tired and aggravate your symptoms.

-• Sew straps on towels to make them easier to hold while drying.
+• Sew straps on towels to make them easier to hold while you dry yourself.

 • Place a towel on the floor outside the tub to dry your feet so you don't slip.